sufwankhalid1/Wildbook/config/db/README.md

 which just shows the results of the `schema_version` table that flyway installed on your db.

+##Creating new migration

+There is a script in the root of wildbook called `makesqlpatch` which should be run as follows ...

+    ./makesqlpatch -m "brief message"

+...and this will create a file in `src/main/resources/db/migration` of the format `YY.MM.DD.hh.mm.ss__brief_message.sql`

+This will be your new file to use.
+The script will both echo the name (and path) to the console so you can just copy it, also it will try and open it with the `open` command (which might not work on your system).

 ##Set application properties

 Use the example as a guide: